Faculty and Staff

 Director, Art Faculty, Founder

-Emily has worked as an educator for twenty years.
-She was special educator, behavior specialist and administrator for 14 years.
-Since then she has been working primarily as an art educator.
-Her philosophy involves using a muti-sensory approach based on Howard Gardner's Multiple Intelligences Theory and Applied Behavioral Analysis in her instruction.
+Emily was a special educator for over a decade as well as a program coordinator.
+Emily uses a multi-sensory approach based on Howard Gardner's Multiple Intelligences Theory and Applied Behavioral Analysis in her instruction.
 In 2009 she was recognized for her teaching and was awarded "2008 Special Education Art Educator of the Year" by the National Arts and Education Association.

 Expressive Arts Coordinator